Chariyski/JIRA-Cards-for-Task-Board/README.md

+# The project is out of maintenance.
+The Atlassian API was been changed again and currently the extension is not working and need to be fixed.

 ## JIRA Cards for Task Board
 Chrome extensions for printing task board cards from JIRA.
 Useful for developers working on Scrum and/or Agile methodology.

 ## Installation
-Download and Install JSC from [Chrome WebStore](https://chrome.google.com/webstore/detail/jira-cards-for-task-board/pkjkejnmpailbogakjkpoefndabeenek)
+Download and Install JSC from [Chrome WebStore](https://chrome.google.com/webstore)

 ## How to use
 * Click the extension icon